 The game, as you’ve probably guessed, is Lego licensed.
 Initially teased as a playable construction manual for Lego sets, the eventual release turned out to be a vast sandbox experience, allowing the player to build and create to their heart’s content with no unprovoked risk of harm and limited outside threats.

-Coming to the NPCs, they usually fall into one of the 5 categories; friendly, neutral, aggressive, hostile, and skittish.
+Coming to the NPCs, they usually fall into one of the five categories: friendly, neutral, aggressive, hostile, and skittish.
 Though, they won’t attack unless you provoke them.

 Unlike Minecraft, you don’t have to worry about vitals or staying alive in Lego Worlds.
 However, with the complex crafting system, paired with the endless possibility for creation, it’s no wonder that Lego Worlds has made it into this list.
 While it might not be a hardcore survival sim, it’s still fun and challenging.